Community Service EPSY 390

-A: Through community service, students have an opportunity to gain insight regarding their roles as citizens and professionals in meeting the educational needs of the community.
+A: Through community service, students have an opportunity to gain insight into their roles as citizens and professionals in meeting the educational needs of the community.
 As students exercise social responsibility, they develop an increased awareness of the challenges of contemporary life, particularly as these relate to the broadly defined educational goals of their society.
-STUDENTS MUST BE AT LEAST SECOND SEMESTER SOPHOMORES TO REGISTER FOR EPSY 390.
+Students must be at least second semester sophomores to register for EPSY 390.

 Q2: Where can I do community service?

 A: Your service will typically be in a context outside of the University at Albany, and in a volunteer capacity, with organizations that work in local school districts.
 Visit the Pathways Into Education Center in ED 127 for a complete list of approved community service sites.
 Please note that daycare centers are no longer accepted sites for EPSY 390.